What is an Annuity?

 Longevity Risk Management

-SPIA: Addresses the risk of outliving your assets by providing a lifetime income.
+SPIA: Addresses the risk of outliving assets by providing a lifetime income and a potential to provide succession planning beyond the spouse.

-Traditional Retirement Accounts: Requires careful planning to ensure the portfolio lasts through your retirement, which can be challenging to predict accurately.
+Traditional Retirement Accounts: Requires careful planning to ensure the portfolio lasts through retirement, which can be challenging and unpredictable.
+Succession planning can become.complicated beyond the spouse.

 Psychological Comfort